 Phone Number

-A clickable tel: link is essential for mobile users and signals local business legitimacy.
+phoneNumbers with clickable tel: links are essential for mobile users and signal local business legitimacy.
+Multiple numbers may indicate multi-location businesses.

 −5